stokito/fortress-lang/README.txt

 Several functions attempt to convert data of type Any to a string.
 These include print(), println(), assert(), and juxtaposition of Any with a string.
-Right now the FortressBuiltin types are printed using internal magic, and object types are printed using the toString getter.
-The consequence of this is that you will see a run time error if you attempt to print an object without first defining a toString method.
+Right now, the FortressBuiltin types are printed using internal magic, and object types are printed using the toString method.
+The consequence of this is that you will see a runtime error if you attempt to print an object without first defining a toString method.